 - Line up the sliced meat on the drying racks of the dehydrator.
-Leave some ¼ inch for the space.
-Slice the drying racks into your dehydrator and follow the manufacturer’s instructions for turning it on and using the timer.
+Leave a ¼ inch for the space.
+Insert the drying racks into your dehydrator and follow the manufacturer’s instructions for turning it on and using the timer.

 - Transfer them to your airtight container.
-You can preserve the beef jerky for up to two months at room temperature.
+You can preserve it for up to two months at room temperature.